-- The loanee is given a time period of 84 months excluding the moratorium period for repayment.
+- The loanee is given a time of 84 months, excluding the moratorium period for repayment.

-- The state government will contribute to 20 percent of the project cost as a Margin money or will pay one-time amount of Rs.10000 fora project worth Rs.50000.
+- The state government will contribute to 20 per cent of the project cost as margin money or will pay a one-time amount of Rs.10,000 for a project worth Rs.50,000.

 - The rate of interest to be levied on the loan amount of up to Rs.10 lac is BR+0.50%, while for a loan above Rs.10 lac and up to Rs.25 lac the rate of interest is BR+1.00%.

 For a project of Rs.
-50000, the guarantee fee levied is 1% of the loan amount for the first year and 0.50% for the next 4 years, or up to the closure of account whichever is earlier shall be reimbursed by the state government.
-The rest 0.50% will be borne by the bank for 4 years or up to the closure of account whichever is earlier.
+50,000, the guarantee fee levied is 1% of the loan amount for the first year and 0.50% for the next four years, or up to the closure of account whichever is earlier shall be reimbursed by the state government.
+The bank will bear the rest 0.50% for four years or up to the closure of account whichever is earlier.

 For a project above Rs.
-50000 and up to Rs.25 lac, the guarantee fee levied is 1% of the loan amount for the first year and 0.75% for the next 4 years, or up to the closure of account whichever is earlier shall be reimbursed by the state government.
-The rest 0.25% will be borne by the bank for 4 years or up to the closure of account whichever is earlier.
+50,000 and up to Rs.25 lac, the guarantee fee levied is 1% of the loan amount for the first year and 0.75% for the next four years, or up to the closure of account whichever is earlier shall be reimbursed by the state government.
+The bank will bear the rest 0.25% for four years or up to the closure of account whichever is earlier.

 Poor Per-capita income

 The state of Madhya Pradesh has one of the lowest per capita income compared to the other states of the country.
-Although, in recent years the state’s per capita has been increasing but is it still nearly 37% behind the national average.
+Although in recent years, the state’s per capita has been increasing, it is still nearly 37% behind the national average.
 When Shivraj Singh Chouhan became the CM in 2005, the state’s per capita income was abysmally low at Rs.
-15,927, at present the per capita has increased to Rs.
+15,927.
+The per capita increased to Rs.
 55,442 for FY 17-18.
-Despite CM’s effort to bring the state’s per capita income at par with the national average, but that hasn’t been the case as the remains backwards in terms of its per capita income.
-Moreover, the there is a stark contrast between urban households per capita income and the per capita income of the rural households.
+Despite the former CM’s effort to bring the state’s per capita income at par with the national average, that hasn’t been the case.
+Moreover, there is a stark contrast between urban households per capita income and the per capita income of rural households.

 The farmers in the state have faced several challenges in the last few years.
-Last year, the farmers agitated against the degrading prices of onion in the market that led to distress among the farmers.
+Ther have been rampant agitations by the farmers on many occasions.
+One such example is during the BJP government; the farmers agitated against the degrading prices of onion in the market that led to distress among the farmers.
 This incident was in stark contrast to the state’s agricultural sector’s performance in 2014-15, where the state registered a 20% growth in the agricultural output.
-Nearly one-tenth of the suicides committed in the 15 years of BJP rule have taken place between year 2016-17.
+Nearly one-tenth of the suicides committed in the 15 years of BJP rule has taken place between the year 2016-17.

 Infant Mortality Rate